-The Audit Committee represents and assists the Board in fulfilling its oversight responsibility relating to (i) the integrity of the Company's financial statements and financial reporting process and the Company's systems of internal accounting and financial controls; (ii) the performance of the internal audit services function; (iii) the annual independent audits of the Company's financial statements and management's report regarding the effectiveness of the Company's system of internal control over financial reporting, the engagement of the independent auditors and the evaluation of the independent auditors' qualifications, independence and performance; (iv) the compliance by the Company with legal and regulatory requirements, including the Company's disclosure controls and procedures; (v) the evaluation of enterprise risk issues; and (vi) the fulfillment of the other responsibilities set out in the committee's charter.
+The Audit Committee represents and assists the Board in fulfilling its oversight responsibility relating to (i) the integrity of the Company's financial statements and financial reporting process and the Company's systems of internal accounting and financial controls; (ii) the performance of the internal audit services function; (iii) the annual independent audits of the Company's financial statements and management's report regarding the effectiveness of the Company's system of internal control over financial reporting, the engagement of the independent auditors and the evaluation of the independent auditors' qualifications, independence and performance; (iv) the compliance by the Company with legal and regulatory requirements, including the Company's disclosure controls and procedures; (v) the evaluation of enterprise risk issues; and (vi) the fulfillment of the other responsibilities set out in the Audit Committee's charter.
 The Audit Committee has the responsibility for the engagement and retention of the Company's independent registered public accounting firm and the approval of all audit and other engagement fees.

 In discharging its responsibilities, the Audit Committee is not itself responsible for the planning or conducting of audits or for any determination that the Company's financial statements are complete and accurate or in accordance with generally accepted accounting principles.
 The Company's management is primarily responsible for its financial statements and the quality and integrity of the reporting process.
-The independent registered public accounting firm Deloitte & Touche LLP ("Deloitte & Touche") is responsible for auditing those financial statements with accounting principles generally accepted in the United States of America.
+The independent registered public accounting firm Deloitte & Touche LLP ("Deloitte & Touche") is responsible for auditing those financial statements with accounting principles generally accepted in the United States of America in accordance with PCAOB Standards.

-In fulfilling its oversight responsibilities, the Audit Committee has reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2020, management's report of the effectiveness of the Company's system of internal control over financial reporting, and Deloitte & Touche's report of the effectiveness of the Company's system of internal control over financial reporting with the Company's management and representatives of the independent registered public accounting firm.
+In fulfilling its oversight responsibilities, the Audit Committee has reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2021, management's report of the effectiveness of the Company's system of internal control over financial reporting, and Deloitte & Touche's report of the effectiveness of the Company's system of internal control over financial reporting with the Company's management and representatives of the independent registered public accounting firm.
 The Audit Committee discussed with the independent registered public accounting firm the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC.
-In addition, the Audit Committee has received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm its independence.
+In addition, the Audit Committee has received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Audit Committee dustres of the Audit Committee dustres and the letter from the independent registered public accounting firm required by applicable requirements of the Public accounting firm required by applicable requirements of the public accounting firm required by applicable requirements of the public accounting firm required by applicable requirements of the public accounting firm s communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm's communications with the Audit Committee concerning independence.

-In reliance on its review of the audited consolidated financial statements, the review of the report of management on the effectiveness of the Company's internal control over financial reporting and Deloitte & Touche's report thereon, the discussions referred to above and the receipt of the written disclosures referred to above, the Audit Committee has recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020, for filing with the SEC.
+In reliance on its review of the audited consolidated financial statements, the review of the report of management on the effectiveness of the Company's internal control over financial reporting and Deloitte & Touche's report thereon, the discussions referred to above and the receipt of the written disclosures referred to above, the Audit Committee has recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, for filing with the SEC.

-Respectfully submitted by the Audit Committee of the Board of Directors on April 19, 2021.
+Respectfully submitted by the Audit Committee of the Board of Directors on April 18, 2022.

-Andrew Lampereur, Chair David Ramon Robert Dixon Dominick Zarcone
+Andrew Lampereur, Chair Robert Dixon David Ramon Kathryn Roedel Dominick Zarcone